sjoerd-verhagen/barcelona-rental-analysis/index.md

 _Horta Guinardó_ offers the best deal, combining the lowest average rent with the second-largest apartment sizes.
 In contrast, _Ciutat Vella_ also has low rents but much smaller average apartment sizes, making _Horta Guinardó_ the better value for space and price.

 </details> <details>
-  <summary>Step 2.5 – Comparing 1- and 2-bedroom apartments </summary
+  <summary>🏠 Step 2.5 – Comparing 1- and 2-bedroom apartments </summary

 **Step overview**